 DNA-analysis of the human remains and of living members of the First Nations revealed that Kwäday Dän Ts’inchi was related on his maternal side to 17 living members of the Wolf/Eagle clans of the Champagne and Aishihik First Nations.

-The artifacts
+The Artefacts

 The well preserved basketry hat is woven from thin wooden fibres, which are probably from Sitka Spruce (Picea sitchensis).
 A headband is attached to the inside.
 The hat also had remains from a hide chinstrap attached to the headband.
 It showed repairs using sinew.
-Remains of red ochre can still be seen under magnification, so the hat was originally brightly colored.
+Remains of red ochre can still be seen under magnification, so the hat was originally brightly coloured.

 The knife was 14 cm long.
 It has a wooden handle made from Hemlock (Tsuga sp.) and a short iron blade.
 The blade is secured using hide lashing and backed by a piece of antler.
 The knife has a preserved sheath.
 Even though the local population did not smelt metals, they used iron for tools prior to European contact in the late 18thcentury.
 Iron could be acquired either through trade or from a shipwreck.
 Soon after contact, wrought iron became common.